 Granite Creek was historically prospected for placer potential.
 Beginning in 2013, a placer operation has been active and pockets containing up to 300 ounces of gold have been mined.
-Many tributaries to Granite Creek have been staked for their placer potential.
-The placer operation on Granite Creek can be accessed by a road originating in Keno where it connects to Yukon’s highway network.
+Many of the tributaries to Granite Creek have been staked for additional placer potential.
+The placer operation on Granite Creek and Carlin-Roop can be accessed by a road originating in Keno.

 Carlin-Roop is underlain by structurally deformed and altered Keno Hill Quartzite (KHQ) interlayered with minor andesitic volcanics and intruded by Triassic gabbros silts and plugs (Greenstones) (Figure 11), near-identical to those hosting high-grade silver mineralization at the Keno Hill Silver mines.
 In addition contact metamorphic aureole extends up to 4 kilometres away from the Roop Lake Stock, which is present on the northeast part of the property.
 It impacts most units underlying the property.
 The property has been glaciated with glacial limits are well marked by lateral moraines and lateral meltwater channels.
 Above the glacial limit, the ice was probably cold-based, resulting in minimal erosion.
 Within the Granite Creek valley most of the terrain is now covered by variable thicknesses of till.